SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     ![Image](../figures/gcp_build.png){ width="800"  }
     </figure>

-    Try clicking on the build to checkout the build process and building summary.
+    Try clicking on the build to check out the build process and build summary.
 As you can see from the image, if a build is failing you will often find valuable info by looking at the build summary.
-If you build is failing try to configure it to run in one of these regions:
+If your build is failing try to configure it to run in one of these regions:
     `us-central1, us-west2, europe-west1, asia-east1, australia-southeast1, southamerica-east1` as specified in the
     [documentation](https://cloud.google.com/build/docs/locations).